brose7561/PatternAnalysis-2025/recognition/3D-imporvedUNet-Prostate-47437870 /README.md

 > Segment the (downsampled) Prostate 3D data set  with the 3D Improved UNet3D [1] with all labels having a minimum Dice similarity coefficient of 0.7 on the test set.
 Use the appropriate augmentation transforms in PyTorch.
 [Hard Difficulty - 3D
 Improved UNet]

+See [base custom 3D U-Net](https://github.com/brose7561/PatternAnalysis-2025/tree/base-3D-UNet/recognition/3D-UNet-Prostate-47437870) for the original implementation.

 # Overview